Representing Injury Victims

 “Limited Tort” Coverage

-Under the “Limited Tort” option, you will be eligible to recover compensation for all medical and out-of-pocket expenses directly related to your accident.
-These out-of-pocket expenses, known as economic losses, can include lost wages and vehicle damage and/or repairs.
+Under the “Limited Tort” option, you can recover compensation for all medical and out-of-pocket expenses directly related to your accident.
+These out-of-pocket expenses, known as economic losses, can include lost wages, vehicle damage, and/or repairs.

 Exceptions to “Limited Tort” Coverage